JGBs edge lower as weaker yen helps lift equities

 The weaker yen and stimulus expectations helped lift the Nikkei share average to a two-month high.

-The yield curve steepened late in the session as the superlong sector edged lower, with yields on 20-year debt and those on 30-year bonds both adding 1.5 basis points to 1.680 percent and 1.945 percent respectively.
+* The superlong sector also edged lower, with yields on 20-year debt and those on 30-year bonds both adding half a basis point to 1.670 percent and 1.935 percent respectively.

 * Indexes down: Dow 0.13 pct, S&P 0.27 pct, Nasdaq 0.21 pct (Adds details, comments, updates prices)